CBussom/TeleTag/Weekly Reports/Weekly Report(10-25).md

 + ## Cameron Bussom
     + **Goals of last week:**
       + Create a simple interface to allow user to connect via bluetooth
+      + Create Play game button and screen
     + **Progress and Issues:**
       + Have a working bluetooth version from a found project
-      + GUI is sloppy could use some updating
+      + GUI Game button added to take to blank page
     + **Next Week's Goals:**
-      + Create nicer GUI for found bluetooth project
+      + Continue working on GUI and tying it to the bluetooth
-      + learn more about creating the GUI
+      + learn more about GUI in android studio
-      + Make a play game section/button to show the bluetooth players connected and playing
       + look into more bluetooth documentation
+      + Find a way to test the application on computer or find some sort of android device
       + Find a way to test on iphone possibly

 + ## Greg Salisbury